monobot/simpletickets/README.md

 There are some variables that can be set up in your settings file/s:
 (The shown assigments are the default values)

-**BASE_TEMPLATE** is the base template where the tickets will be shown, its assumend that will be a block named 'blocktickets'
+**BASE_TEMPLATE** is the base template where the tickets will be shown, its assumend that will be a block named 'simpletickets'

 `BASE_TEMPLATE = 'index.html'`